Skip to main content

 States with simplified probate procedures and lower filing fees tend to have the lowest costs.
 Texas, for example, has an independent administration process that minimizes court involvement.
 States with percentage-based attorney fees (like California) can have higher costs for larger estates.

-Yes, reviewing your estate plan after moving is recommended.
+Yes — reviewing an estate plan after a move is standard practice.
 While most states honor out-of-state documents, execution requirements (like witness counts and notarization) vary.
 A will valid in one state may not meet another state's requirements.
 Trusts are generally more portable across state lines.
+SimplyTrust uses a structure recognized across states, so one revocable trust moves with you.

 SimplyTrust Logo